THC and CBD are sweeping the markets giving a safe form of relief to those in need across the country.

 Every state has its own regulations for the licensing required among medical and retail cannabis dispensaries.
 There are business licenses, retail licenses, dispensary licenses, cultivation licenses and other specific documents needed on municipal and state levels.

 Failure to have the necessary and up to date paperwork is one of the biggest cannabis compliance mistakes.
-It’s crucial to know and keep current whichever licenses you need, and this includes having all application and/or association fees paid.
+It’s crucial to know and keep current whichever licenses you need, and this includes having all applications and/or association fees paid.
 Otherwise, you run the risk of getting shut down.

 #5 Neglecting to Comply with Product Safety Laws